Skip to content

 Defending Faith, Family, and Freedom Podcast

-While the immigration debate grabs the headlines out of Minnesota and around the country there is an issue just as important.
-Freedom of religion came under attack this past weekend and it’s another reminder that Christians must stand up.
+While the immigration debate continues to grab headlines out of Minnesota and around the country, an issue just as important has also come to the forefront: freedom of religion was attacked this past weekend, and it’s another reminder that Christians must stand up.

 Read More